-Wiring must be in accordance with North American Class I, Division 2 or European Zone 2, Category 3 wiring methods as applicable, and in accordance with the authority having jurisdiction.
+Wiring must be in accordance with North American Class I, Division 2 or European Zone 2, Category 3 wiring methods as applicable, except for valves requiring intrinsically safe wiring as stated above.

 Field wiring must be suitable for at least 100 °C.